 The integration of the PDMP into Health Information Exchanges (HIEs) and Electronic Health Records (EHRs) has reported benefits of increased PDMP usability and decreased prescriber burden as well as minimal workflow interruptions.
 Integrations can involve various locations such as hospitals, clinics, pharmacies, and private practices.
 Colorado State Health Information Exchange (CORHIO) currently has more than 70 facilities integrated with more than 15,000 prescribers with additional facilities planned for integration.
-Quality Health Network (QHN) reports that 20 facilities/organizations with approximately 210 users have access to the PDMP via https://www.nga.org/wp-content/uploads/2020/07/NGA\PDMP\Toolkit-July-2020.pdf
+Quality Health Network (QHN) reports that 20 facilities/organizations with approximately 210 users have access to the PDMP via HIE.

-HIE.
 QHN has approximately 20 additional facilities and 150 users that could be added.
 Continued implementations will support prescriber PDMP adoption and use which are key in reducing the rate of prescription medications and promoting the use of less expensive medications.
 Integrations will also support prescriber clinical decision making and subsequently contribute to quality care.

 Colorado's HIEs, CORHIO and QHN, should confirm the additional facilities (HIE and EHR) and prescribers where additional PDMP implementation can occur.
-The HIEs should collaborate with DORA, including the potential DORA PDMP integration grants, to support the financial aspect of the integration.
+The HIEs should collaborate with DORA/DPO, including the potential DORA/DPO PDMP integration grants, to support the financial aspect of the integration.
 Similar to past integrations, the HIE should oversee all elements of the integration such as training, surveys, and stakeholder updates.

-Additional policy research will be required to determine if there are any restrictions; integrations are currently ongoing.
+Additional policy research will be required to determine what additional integration strategies can be supported.

-- For Fiscal Year 2021, HITECH funding could be used to support integration efforts - For and after Fiscal Year 2020 states may be able to use MMIS funding as outlined below: - 42 C.F.R. § 433.112
+- For Fiscal Year 2021, HITECH funding can be used to support integration and planning efforts - For and after Fiscal Year 2020, MMIS funding may be leveraged as outlined below - o 42 C.F.R. § 433.112 o 42 C.F.R. § 433.116